Get a Regular

 If in doubt, get it checked out

-The majority of breast changes will not be cancer, but if you’ve noticed anything unusual or worrying about your boobs, we’d always recommend seeing your doctor to get a second opinion.
-The earlier cancer is diagnosed, the more easy it is to treat and the higher the rates of survival for patients.
-Simple as that.
+The majority of breast changes will not be cancer, but if you notice anything unusual or are worried about your chest, we’d recommend seeing your GP for a second opinion.
+The earlier cancer is diagnosed, the easier it is to treat – and the higher the rates of survival for patients.

 Just do it your way

 When it comes to checking your chest, there are no rules – you can use any method you’re comfortable with.
 This could be lying down in bed, standing in front of the mirror, mid-shower or when applying body lotion!
 Just make sure you do it regularly and get to know your normal.